nokotamustang/PersonalPortfolio/README.md

 My contributions were three large projects in Augmented Reality:

-1. The First project was building an **Electron** desktop application to integrate Holition's beauty simulation toolkit with web technologies for the front-end. **Electron** is a Chromium/Node integrated tool that I had helped join the **JavaScript** (**TypeScript**) web logic with the **C++19** backend of the Augmented reality software.
+The First project was building an **Electron** desktop application to integrate Holition's beauty simulation toolkit with web technologies for the front-end. **Electron** is a Chromium/Node integrated tool that I had helped join the **TypeScript** web logic with the **C++19** backend of the Augmented reality software.

 The Charlotte Tilbury Magic Mirror uses the Holition beauty simulation toolkit to allow customers to try on different makeup looks in real-time.
 The application uses face tracking and augmented reality to overlay virtual makeup onto the customer's face.

 ![Holition Magic Mirror](./img/hol_7.jpg)

-1. Next, I led a research project to determine how realistic their foundation make-up simulation algorithm was; and then to design an improved one.
+Next, I led a research project to determine how realistic their foundation make-up simulation algorithm was; and then to design an improved one.
 For this I predominantly worked in Python for prototyping ideas seen from research papers; and **C++19** for the back-end application in which I created new tools for measuring the accuracy compared to real make-up.

 From foundation makeup testing on models, to one simulation of foundation from the renderers, and the simulation accuracy metrics: